 1100 (2302).
 3 hours.
 Business organization and market economy; theory of the firm; techniques of economic analysis in current economic problems; comparative economic systems.
+Satisfies the Social and Behavioral Sciences requirement of the University Core Curriculum.

 ECON 1110 - Principles of Macroeconomics